-One often overlooked extra when renting a car is a fee assessed for an additional authorized driver.
-Whether you plan on sharing the driving, or are just looking to have the flexibility for a spouse or fellow traveler to get behind the wheel if needed, adding another driver your rental contract can be quite convenient.
-However at $10-$13 per day, these charges can add up quickly.
-Policies and fees vary greatly by company, location and situation though, so it's important to educate yourself beforehand to ensure you don't end up overpaying.
+One often-overlooked extra when renting a car is a fee assessed for an additional authorized driver.
+Whether you plan on sharing the driving, or you're just looking to have the flexibility for a spouse or fellow traveler to get behind the wheel if needed, adding another driver your rental contract can be quite convenient.
+However, at $10 and up per day, these charges can add up quickly.
+Policies and fees vary greatly by company, location and situation, though, so it's important to educate yourself beforehand to ensure you don't end up overpaying.

 Location, Location, Location

 If you rent cars only in the state of California, you can probably stop reading now since we have some great news for you.
 There are no additional driver fees in California at all by law.
 This goes for all companies, regardless of whether the additional driver is a spouse or someone unrelated to you.
 (You still need to list the additional driver on the contract, though.)

 If you are renting in New York, the fee is capped at $3/day, while in Nevada the fee is $10.67/day.
 In all other states, there are no limitations by law on what the rental companies can charge, so if you can't avoid the additional driver fee using one of the strategies below, then be sure to check with the rental company on how much they charge.

 It's important to keep in mind the policies of each company, since not all are created equal:

 Alamo: There is a per day charge for all additional drivers, but if you are a member of Alamo Insiders program (free to join), the fee is waived for one additional driver regardless of any relationship.